Moya/Moya/docs/ReactiveCocoa.md

 1. The signal sends a value, a `Moya.Response` instance.
 2. The signal completes.

-If the request produces an error (typically a NSURLSession error), then it sends an error, instead.
+If the request produces an error (typically a URLSession error), then it sends an error, instead.
 The error's `code` is the failing request's status code, if any, and the response data, if any.